Christian-Offen/Lagrangian_GP/README.md

 Further experiments to learn discrete Lagrangians may be viewed in\
 `discrete/Ld_Learning_CertifiedGP.ipynb`

-Code runs in Julia Version 1.9.3.
+Code was run in Julia Version 1.10.2
-Please refer to .toml files for package versions in the subfolders.
+Please refer to .toml files for package versions.
+The convergence test was run in a different environment.
+For .toml files refer to the subfolder `convergence`.

 ![predicted motions with uncertainty quantification](https://github.com/Christian-Offen/Lagrangian_GP/blob/main/continuous/plots/eye_catcher1.png?raw=true "predicted motions with uncertainty quantification")
 ![predicted Hamiltonian to partially observed system with uncertainty quantification](https://github.com/Christian-Offen/Lagrangian_GP/blob/main/continuous/plots/eye_catcher_2.png?raw=true "predicted Hamiltonian to partially observed system with uncertainty quantification")